 Ray is the Director of Vision Critical University, and his ebook has been one of the most useful resources to my own process of getting up to speed in a new job.
-The key question is how social media fits with Vision Critical’s central product: the community panels that companies all over the world (including a third of the top 100 brands) use to track their customers’ opinions.
+The key question is how social media fits with Vision Critical’s central product: the community panels that companies all over the world (including a third of the top 100 brands) use to track their customers’ opinions, they look for a Facebook Ads Agency to help out.
 In a typical panel, a company recruits anywhere from 5,000 to 100,000 customers who agree to answer regular surveys — surveys that a company’s market research team can design and deploy themselves using Vision Critical’s software.

 As Ray observes, this kind of approach is essential to providing market research insights at the speed of business today: “When a business question arises, it can be sent straight to the community, often eliciting an answer in hours rather than weeks.”